yatesco/seafile-docs/deploy/using_ldap.md

 Before 4.2 version, there are some limitation on admin operations to LDAP users.
 The system admin cannot deactivate a LDAP user, and cannot set a LDAP user as system admin.
 After 4.2 version, we introduce a more flexible design for LDAP user management.
 In this design,

-* When a LDAP user is used or logs in, it will be automatically imported from LDAP server into the database (table `LDAPUser` in the ccnet database).
+* When a LDAP user logs in, it will be automatically imported from LDAP server into the database (table `LDAPUser` in the ccnet database).
 * Now the admin can change various properties about this user in the database, such as deactivating, setting as system admin.
 * The admin can manage imported LDAP users in the sysmtem admin page.
 * For Pro Edition, system user count only includes imported LDAP users.
 So customers can buy less licenses than all the users they have in LDAP server.